 MN 3760 Manpower Economics I (4-0).
 An introduction to the theoretical aspects of labor economics.
-Concepts covered include the supply of labor, the demand for labor, market wage determination, human capital formation, earnings equations, unemployment and inflation, and employment and income problems of women and minorities.
+Concepts covered include the supply of labor, the demand for labor, market wage determination, internal labor markets, human capital formation, migration and mobility, compensating wage differentials, earnings equations, pay and employment discrimination, and unemployment and inflation.
+PREREQUISITE: MN 3140, AS 3610, or equivalent.